myabc/roller-recaptcha/README.markdown

     `comment.authenticator.recaptcha.key_public=<get one at recaptcha.com>`
     `comment.authenticator.recaptcha.key_private=<get one at recaptcha.com>`

-    and add the RecaptchaCommentAuthenticator to the list of comment authenticators.
+    and make the ReCaptchaCommentAuthenticator your comment authenticator:

+    `comment.authenticator.classname=\`
+    `com.ikonoklastik.roller.ui.plugins.comments.recaptcha.ReCaptchaCommentAuthenticator`

-3. Once you're done, restart your Roller web application.
+2. Once you're done, restart your Roller web application.
+Ensure that comments are enabled in your site-wide settings.

 ### Building the Source